Farfetch/kafkaflow/website/docs/guides/global-events.md

 ## Message Consume Completed Event {#message-consume-completed-event}

 The Message Consume Completed Event signals the successful completion of message consumption.
 By subscribing to this event, you can track when messages have been successfully processed.

-:::info
-Please note that the current event is not compatible with Batch Consume in the current version (v2).
-However, this limitation is expected to be addressed in future releases (v3+).
-:::info

 ```csharp
 services.AddKafka(